Steven Bradshaw

 Not Performance.
 Not Shame.
 Just Love.

 We’re prone to imagine that God’s posture toward us changes based on how well we’re doing spiritually.
-If I’m reading my Bible, praying hard, making good choices—then God is pleased, right?
-But if I’ve been distracted, drifting, or struggling with sin—then maybe He’s disappointed, holding back, or just waiting for me to get it together.
+If I’m reading my Bible, praying hard, making good choices, then God is pleased, right?
+But if I’ve been distracted, drifting, or struggling with sin, then maybe He’s disappointed, holding back, or just waiting for me to get it together.

 That’s not the God of the Bible.

-“but God shows His love for us in that while we were still sinners, Christ died for us.”
-(Romans 5:8)
+“But God proves his own love for us in that while we were still sinners, Christ died for us.”

-God doesn’t fly a banner that says, “Try harder” or “Almost good enough.”
+God doesn’t fly a banner that says “Try harder” or “Almost good enough.”
+He flies one banner over His children: “Loved.”
+Not because we’ve earned it, but because Jesus did.

 For the Wandering Heart

-This matters deeply—especially for anyone who feels the tension between knowing the truth and struggling to live it out.
+This matters deeply, especially for anyone who feels the tension between knowing the truth and struggling to live it out.
 The Christian life isn’t about trying to impress God.
-It’s about remembering who we are in Christ and returning—again and again—to the one who loved us first.
+It’s about remembering who we are in Christ and returning, again and again, to the one who loved us first.

 When your heart starts to drift, when the world seduces your affections, when you feel unworthy, look up.

 See the banner He’s still flying over you.
+It hasn’t changed.
+It never will.

 “Because You first loved me, Jesus, You will always be my First Love.”